Gateway Technical College: Racine campus

 Located along the lakefront south of downtown, Gateway's Racine Campus opened in 1972, on the former site of the University of Wisconsin–Racine.
-The Lincoln Building, named for the statue of Abraham Lincoln and Mary Todd Lincoln in neighboring East Park, is a three-story building with a cantilevered design that removes most of the indoor space on the first floor.
-The upper two floors feature classrooms and offices.
+The Lincoln Center for Health Careers, named for the statue of Abraham Lincoln and Mary Todd Lincoln in neighboring East Park, is a three-story building with a cantilevered design that removes most of the indoor space on the first floor.
+The upper two floors house the Racine Campus's Nursing program.
 The Lake Building is the campus' "key building for student access", featuring the S.C.
 Johnson Student Life Center, a common area named for the SC Johnson company, and the library, on the ground floor, with classrooms on the two upper floors.
 The five-story Technical Building is home to most of the school's labs, with mechanical engineering on the first floor, the IT Center of Excellence taking up all of the third floor, and the Barber/Cosmetologist program taking up most of the fifth.
 The Racine Building contains the school's administrative offices and conference rooms on its first floor, the Student Services Center on the third, with classrooms on the floor in between.
 All four of the Racine campus buildings are linked by a connecting hallway, most of which is underground.